vivaansinghvi07/bim/README.md

 # bim

-I was originally going to make this have extrememly dumb features, but I ended up wanting to implement a lot of features of vim.
+I was originally going to make this have extrememly dumb features, but I ended up wanting to implement a lot of the features of vim.

+## Installation

+Simply run `$ make` to build the editor in the current directory.
+To install it to `usr/local/bin/`, run `$ make install`.

 ## Usage